MIDIManNoah/IGME-235/README.md

 # IGME-235

-Contains all code/projects done in the IGME 235 class
+This repository will (eventually) contain all code/projects done for the IGME 235 class at RIT.